This month’s nutrition blog by guest writer, Dr Carol Granger, focuses on the wonders of our microbiome and its important influence on our health

 A ‘healthy’ microbiome is considered to be one with a broad array of species, with some particular species that may be more beneficial, and some species that appear to be less helpful.
 Food has the most obvious influence on microbe composition, and some very elegant studies have explored this.
 Studies with people from different cultural backgrounds and diets have looked at swapping their diets for short periods of time.
 It takes only a few weeks for the change in diet to have an effect on the microbiome!
 In general, a more processed diet typical in the ‘industrialized world’ is associated with less microbial diversity and an overall less healthy microbiome.

 Some recent studies with people receiving new immune therapy cancer drugs suggested that the microbiome may have quite profound influences.
 Researchers exploring the variation in response to these drugs have been studying the dietary intakes and samples of faeces from patients on these drugs1.
-These are early studies, with more research needed, but it does seem that the best responses to these drugs were seen in people with the most diverse microbiomes.
-It seems that a healthy microbiome may be a form of internal ‘boot camp’ for the immune system.
+These are early studies, with more research needed, but it seems that the best responses to these drugs were seen in people with the most diverse microbiomes.
+A healthy microbiome may be internal ‘boot camp’ for the immune system.

 Much more research is needed to understand these mechanisms and how they can be optimized.
 A plant-based diet which provides several types of fibre supports the growth of beneficial microbes, and this may play a part in responding well to these treatments.